If you have questions or require assistance please visit Support.questionable doctrine

-If you have read all the changed doctrines listed on this site, you will be aware of enough change to know that the Governing Body does not have Holy Spirit directing their interpretations.
-Jehovah has not presented through the Watchtower Society an accurate and unified body of Truth.
-The resultant implication of this is very important - current doctrines are equally likely to be incorrect.
+If you have read through Changed Watchtower Doctrines, you are aware the Governing Body does not have holy spirit directing their interpretations.
+Jehovah has not presented through them an accurate and unified body of truth.
+The resultant implication is very important - current doctrines are equally likely to be incorrect.

 607 / 1914 / Seven Times